Zirkle, Georgia

 Zirkle is an extinct town in Pierce County, in the U.S. state of Georgia.

 History

 A post office called Zirkle was established in 1909, and remained in operation until 1926.
 Named for lumber baron L.A.
 Zirkle, the town died after sawmill production ended in 1926.

+To find the remains of Zirkle today, look for the boat ramp sign posted on Highway 32 on the outskirts of Patterson, Georgia.